mishaberrien/tenessee-fuel-quality-analysis/README.md

 # Python Project Template
+## Organizational Goals - "Anyone should be able to reproduce the final products with only the code in src and the data in data/raw."
+## - Cookie Cuter Data
 ### Possible Template for Completed README.md file:

 https://github.com/sfbrigade/data-science-wg/blob/master/dswg_project_resources/Project-README-template.md

 This template is based on the [DSSG machine learning pipeline](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow).